free-audio/clap-juce-extensions/docs/HowToParameterModulation.md

 in the future, it is unlikely that the approach outlined here would be compatible with that implementation.

+Note that the workflow below pre-supposes that your plugin uses the modern JUCE parameter classes.
+If your plugin is using JUCE's "legacy" parameter mechanisms, then the CLAP JUCE wrapper cannot support parameter modulation (although regular parameter functionality will still work).

 ## Monophonic Modulation

 For audio effects, monophonic synthesizers, and global parameters on